cklim83/test_md/oop/final_inheritance.md

 Kernel
 BasicObject
 ```
- This means that when we call a method on any `Animal` object, Ruby first looks in the `Animal` class, then the `Walkable` module, then the `Object` class, then the `Kernel` module, and finally the `BasicObject` class.
+ This means that when we call a method on any `Animal` object, Ruby will first search for the method in the following order: `Animal` class -> `Walkable` module -> the `Object` class -> the `Kernel` module -> the `BasicObject` class.
+At any point the method is found, it will be invoked and the search ends.
+Otherwise it continue its search in the next class or module in the search sequence.
+If the method is still not found after the entire search sequence is completed, a `NoMethodError` will be raised.

  ```ruby
 fido = Animal.new